Go Back

 • Preheat oven to 400°F.

 • Whisk together all dry ingredients in a large bottom bowl.
-Cut butter into the dry ingredients using a pastry cutter or two knives.
+Cut butter into the dry ingredients using a pastry blender or two knives.
 Stir in the eggs (or vegan substitute) and yogurt.
 Gently fold in fruit, nuts, chocolate chips, etc., if using.

 • Turn dough out onto a clean counter or pastry mat dusted with gfJules Flour so that the dough isn’t so sticky.
 Pat into a circle to a thickness of about ¾ – 1 inch.
 The diameter of the dough should be approximately 7 inches across.